aditya-kappagantula/html_lab/README.md

 4. To make changes to npm packages, open package.json and change version numbers as required.
 5. Delete the contents in node modules directory
 6. Run the command: 'npm install' from your project root directory.
 And, all required modules get installed!

+#TODO for Bower
+This repository aims to provide a customized html5boilerplate for quick project setup.
+To achieve a flawless setup a list of todo is present below:

+1. Install bower by running: sudo npm install -g bower
+2. Run the command '_bower init__' to create _bower.json in your project directory

+After the above todo are complete, the repository is all set to perform the below tasks: